f3mi/DTS-developer-challenge/docs/deployment.md

    ```
 3. Deploy your code to the server
 4. Configure environment variables
+5. Prepare the database (create, migrate, seed in that order)
-5. Start the application with PM2:
+6. Start the application with PM2:
    ```bash
    pm2 start server.js --name task-management-api
    ```